UEFA coefficient: Men's club coefficient

 Qualifying round results are only taken into account if the club is eliminated in one of the rounds (see table below).
 Otherwise, the qualifying round results are taken into account only for the calculation of the association's coefficient and are halved.
-The clubs do not receive any points for elimination in the Champions League or Europa League qualifying because those clubs move to the Europa League and/or Europa Conference League and receive points from participation in that competition.
+The clubs do not receive any points for elimination in the Champions League or Europa League qualifying because those clubs move to the Europa League and/or Conference League and receive points from participation in that competition.

 Current club ranking

-The ranking below takes into account of each club's performance in European competitions from 2018–19 to 2022–23, with the 2022–23 season currently taking place.
+The ranking below takes into account of each club's performance in European competitions from 2021–22 to 2025–26, with the 2025–26 season currently taking place.

-The top 25 clubs as of 16 March 2023 are as follows.
+The top 25 clubs as of 6 November 2025 are as follows.